Don't Let Your JAMB Score Fool You. Here's the Real Math That Determines Your University Admission.

 Let's Do the Math: A Real-World Example

-Let's imagine a student named Bisi.
-She wants to study Mechanical Engineering.
+Let's bring this to life with a student named Bisi.
+She wants to study Mechanical Engineering at a competitive federal university.

-Her five relevant O'Level subjects are: Maths, English, Physics, Chemistry, and Further Maths.
+Her Five Relevant O'Level Subjects: Maths, English, Physics, Chemistry, and Further Maths.

 Let's calculate Bisi's final aggregate score step-by-step: